 Respiratory.
 Lung-cleansing and relaxing powerhouses like eucalyptus and mullein put calm a cough and help make it productive while thyme can kill a nasty bacterial infection.

 Revitalizing Recovery.
-This one focused on the bees.
+This one is focused on the bees.
 They’re the best source for immune boosting so we added propolis and pollen to this blend along with the stimulating echinacea—a daily spoonful and we’re safe from those nasty bacterial infections all through the year.

-A note from Dieter, Naturopath and Sanandi’s Founder
+A Note from Dieter, Naturopath and Sanandi’s Founder

-When I’m seeing clients, I use honey for patients who are weak, depressed, have digestive problems (especially acid-reflux), and all people over age of 50 (anti–sclerotic).
+When I’m seeing clients, I use honey for patients who are weak, depressed, have digestive problems (especially acid-reflux), and all people over age of 50 (anti–sclerotic)

 The way I prescribe it like this: